 Problem #5: Distracted Baby

 Babies are naturally curious.
 So, their attention span may not be as sharp as we want it to be.
 When they are distracted, they are expected to lose interest in feeding.
 An excellent example of these distractions would be: other children playing, pets, gadgets, and music.

 How to deal: Give your baby the space to just eat.
 Go to a quiet room with the least movement and sounds.
 It would be also great if you feed your baby in one area regularly so that they can associate this spot with feeding.

 Problem #6: Colic

 Babies cry to communicate with us.
-However, if the crying lasts for more than 3 hours, this might be a case of colic.
+However, if the crying lasts more than 3 hours, this might be a case of colic.
 Babies who have this do not have any underlying health issues.
-They simply get into uncontrollable crying spells.
+They get into uncontrollable crying spells.